open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

 is running.
 The SDK will attempt to read the configuration file every 10 seconds in non-exclusive read-only mode.
 The SDK will create or overwrite a file with new logs according to the configuration.
-This file will not exceed the configured max size and will be circularly overwritten so that this feature has minimal overhead and bounded resource usage.
+This file will not exceed the configured max size and will be circularly overwritten.

 To enable self-diagnostics, go to the
 [current working directory](https://en.wikipedia.org/wiki/Working_directory) of